 Earthworks and international allies spoke out today in support of communities under threat from a $300 million dollar claim filed by US mining company, Kappes, Cassiday & Associates (KCA) in December 2018 against the State of Guatemala.
-Since 2011, the Peaceful Resistance of La Puya has opposed the Progreso Derivada VII (el Tambor) gold mine over concerns about impacts on the environment, maintaining an around the clock encampment outside the project despite numerous attempts at eviction, violence and criminalization of leaders.
+For more than seven years, the Peaceful Resistance of La Puya has opposed the Progreso VII Derivada (el Tambor) gold mine over concerns about impacts on the environment, maintaining an around the clock encampment outside the project despite numerous attempts at eviction, violence and criminalization of leaders.

 Read our statement here.